 The writers deftly weave palace intrigue with flashes of war, showing how small council decisions and whispered plots can set kingdoms ablaze.
 It's a slow burn style of storytelling, heavy on dialogue and political maneuvering (much like early Game of Thrones), which rewards patient viewers with a deeply immersive narrative.

 Why it works: House of the Dragon benefits from having Martin's complete saga of the Targaryen civil war as a blueprint.
-Unlike Game of Thrones, which infamously outpaced its book series, this prequel knows exactly where its characters are headed – lending a sense of narrative purpose and foreshadowing to the drama.
+Unlike , which infamously outpaced its book series, this prequel knows exactly where its characters are headed – lending a sense of to the drama.

 The show's inheritance of Martin's intricate plotting and morally gray characters ensures that, wokeness aside, the core tale remains gripping, logical, and true to the brutal realism of Westeros.